 You may make regular contributions to your Traditional IRA any time up to and including the due date for filing your tax return for the year, not including extensions.
-You may continue to make regular contributions to your Traditional IRA up to (but not including) the calendar year in which you reach age 701⁄2.
-(If you are over age 701⁄2 but your spouse has not yet attained that age, contributions to your spouse's Traditional IRA may continue so long as you and your spouse, based on a joint tax return, have sufficient compensation income.)
-If you are currently contributing into your IRA account via a systematic purchase plan, the Custodian will stop the systematic purchase plan in the year in which you turn 701⁄2 to prevent excess contributions.
-Employer contributions to a Simplified Employee Pension Plan or a SIMPLE Plan may be continued after you attain age 701⁄2.
-Eligible rollover contributions and transfers may be made at any time, including after you reach age 701⁄2.
+You may continue to make regular contributions to your Traditional IRA up to (but not including) the calendar year in which you reach age $70^{1/2}$.
+(If you are over age $70^{1/2}$ but your spouse has not yet attained that age, contributions to your spouse's Traditional IRA may continue so long as you and your spouse, based on a joint tax return, have sufficient compensation income.)
+Employer contributions to a Simplified Employee Pension Plan or a SIMPLE Plan may be continued after you attain age 701/2.
+Eligible rollover contributions and transfers may be made at any time, including after you reach age 701/2.